Message from Te Aho o Te Kahu

-Northland office is open under ORANGE.
+Northland office is open and services are continuing as normal.

 Waikato/Bay of Plenty Division

-The Lodge will remain open at every level to ensure people with cancer have a place to stay when travelling for treatment.
+The Lodge remains open to guests, with precautions in place to protect vulnerable guests and our staff.
 Guests and support people will be tested for Covid-19 prior to their arrival and during their stay at the Lodge.
-Masks and physical distancing are required in all common areas, like the dining room and lounge.
-Visiting hours are restricted.
-Please contact the Lodge for more information.
+Masks and physical distancing are required in all shared areas, like the lounge and dining room.
+Visitors are welcome but must wear a mask and show a negative rapid antigen test before entering the Lodge.
+Please contact the Lodge on 07 834 2351 for more information.

 Central Districts Division

+Group sessions have now resumed.
 Massage and other therapy continues.
-Please check with your local centre for details and availability.
+Please check with us for details and availability.

 Canterbury/West Coast Division

-Support groups and programmes can operate.
+Support groups and programmes are operating in our centres.
 Meals and baking services continue, with drop off to offices at front of house.

 Please contact Anita Albert at Anita.Albert@cancercwc.org.nz if you have any questions about Supportive Care.

-Currently, we are restricting Daffodil House access to residents and their accompanying support person only.
+Currently, we are still restricting Daffodil House access to residents and their accompanying support person only.
 Hygiene practices are strongly encouraged including mask-wearing outside of your room, social distancing, and hand sanitising.
 We provide resources such as masks, hand sanitiser and an antiseptic spray for your use, whilst staying at the House.
 The communal lounge is open.
-However, social distancing and mask-wearing is required in these areas.
+However, social distancing and mask-wearing are encouraged in these areas.
 Daffodil House staff are required to wear masks and use hand sanitiser in all shared spaces.
 Rooms are professionally cleaned between guests and laundry is self-supporting, with masks encouraged in the laundry.
-We recommend always wearing a mask on shopping trips, as per official guidance.
+Please contact 03 477 7447 if you have questions about Accommodation Services.

-Please get in touch with one of our team if you have any questions about our support services:
+Please contact one of our team if you have any questions about our support services:

-- Cindy Quertier - Southland 03 218 4108
+- Southland 03 218 4108

 - Coastal Otago 03 477 7447

 - Central Otago 021 465 746

 or by email email@example.com